Huaguiyuan/MoTe2PhaseChangeEnergy/data/thermal_properties/phonon/README.md

 The instructions below apply to both folders `2H` and `1Tp`

+### 0. Run VASP
+VASP requires as input `INCAR`, `KPOINTS`, `POSCAR`, and `POTCAR`.
+Due to legal issues, we cannot provide the `POTCAR` files, which contain the pseudopotentials.
+Note that we use PBE pseudopotentials for all calculations.
+The `run.sbatch` file provides an example `slurm` script that runs the jobs.
+These phonon calculations are very expensive.
+On a cluster with 8-core (plus hyperthreading) Intel Xeon Phi's and Infiniband, the 2x2x1 unit cell with spin orbit coupling takes around 48 hours to run on 32 nodes (256 total cores).

 ### 1. Generating `FORCE_CONSTANTS`

 To compute any thermal properties, you must first generate a